Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-Another way to think of Assumption \ref{ass:pv} is in causal inference terms as an unconfoundedness assumption.
-Statistically, it simply is a conditional independence assumption, which is more likely to hold when $x$ is large and spans the common information set that auction participants have about the user impression.
-This is most likely to happen when the experimenter is a large advertiser or an intermediary such as a large DSP, which has access to large amounts of user data that can be matched to auctioned user impressions in real-time.
+An alternative way of interpreting Assumption \ref{ass:pv} is in causal inference terms as an unconfoundedness assumption.
+Statistically, it is a conditional independence assumption, which is more likely to hold when $x$ captures a lot of information.
+This is more likely to happen when the experimenter is a large advertiser or an intermediary such as a large DSP, which has access to large amounts of data that can be matched to auctioned impressions in real-time.

-Along with bid randomization, Assumption \ref{ass:pv} yields identification of $CATE(x)$.
-For instance, from equation (\ref{eq:regr}) we see that OLS identifies $ATE$ consistently under this condition, because both $b$ and $B_{CP,i}$ are independent of $\eta_{1i},\eta_{0i}$.\footnote{Another advantage is that, under this assumption, the target estimand, $CATE(x)$, becomes a common component of the expected reward associated with all the bid-arms for a given $x$, thereby facilitating cross-arm learning of both this estimand and optimal bids.
-If potential outcomes were instead correlated with others' bids given $x$, the resulting expected reward associated with each bid-arm would be not be a function of the $CATE(x)$, but rather of a more complex expectation of the potential outcomes that varies across arms, precluding such cross-arm learning efficiencies.
-See also \cite{bgmms2019} who make a similar independence assumption and point out its usefulness for cross-context learning.}